drakkar-lig/walt-python-packages/client/walt/client/doc/md/help-intro.md

 WalT also provides a logging system to manage your experiment logs.
 See [`walt help show logging`](logging.md) for more info.

+## Advanced topics

 For specific needs, it is possible to build your own WalT image from scratch.
 See [`walt help show image-from-scratch`](image-from-scratch.md) for more info.

-And if you want to connect a new kind of node which WalT does not currently supports, check-out [`walt help show new-node-support`](new-node-support.md).
+If you want to connect a new kind of node which WalT does not currently supports, check-out [`walt help show new-node-support`](new-node-support.md).

-## How it works

-See [`walt help show node-bootup`](node-bootup.md) for detailed understanding of walt core.
+See [`walt help show node-bootup`](node-bootup.md) for detailed understanding of walt nodes' bootup precedure.